• Skip to primary navigation

 Cookie Ingredients

-• Sweetener – I’m using muscovado sugar as it has that molasses vibe that goes so well with anything gingery.
+• Sweetener – I’m using muscovado sugar as it has a molasses-flavour vibe that goes so well with anything gingery.
 You could substitute caster sugar or light brown sugar if you wish.
-The golden syrup also sweetens the cookie and you could replace this with light corn syrup.
+The golden syrup also sweetens the cookie, and you could replace this with light corn syrup.

-• Spices – this recipe uses ground ginger and a little cinnamon which is what makes these cookies so spicy warm and delicious.
+• Spices – this recipe uses ground ginger and cinnamon, which is what makes these cookies so spicy, warm and delicious.

-• Fats – I use butter as I love the flavour this gives the finished cookie, but you could replace it with margarine that is suitable for baking (it’ll say on the label).
+• Fats – I use butter because I love the flavour this gives the finished cookie, but you could replace it with margarine that is suitable for baking (it’ll say on the label), if you wish.

 A Step-by-Step Guide to Making Easy Ginger Cookies

-All of these steps are really easy and straightforward.
+All of these steps are easy and straightforward.

 1. Preheat the oven to 360F/180C/160 Fan.